primatejs/primate/docs/modules/solid.md

 ## Use

 Create a JSX component in `components`.
-This example assumes you have changed the Solid component file extension to `solid`.
+This example assumes you have changed the Solid component file extension to `.solid`.

 ```jsx caption=components/PostIndex.solid
 import { For } from "solid-js/web";